Updated 03 September 2020

 In a mortgage buyout, one partner takes over the other’s share of the mortgage on a property, while simultaneously buying out their share of the property itself.
 The other person’s name is removed from the mortgage and the title deed.
 This is often achieved by remortgaging, but can also be done via a product transfer, where you move from your existing deal to a new one with your current lender.

 If you buy someone out of a joint mortgage, you’ll need to take ownership of their share of the property – this is called a ‘transfer of equity’.
 You will usually need to borrow more to achieve this.
+Use our Mortgage Calculator to find out how much you could borrow, how much it might cost a month and what your loan to value ratio would be.

 However, if you own the property as tenants in common, the remaining owners can split the rest of the mortgage and any equity between you.
 Again, this may mean remortgaging.
 Remember that all tenants in common remain jointly and severally liable for keeping up the repayments.